jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 * Java libraries located on file system.
 * Build definition (java sources) of other projects

-Information about extra lib to add to classpath are located in the build definition files, inside `@JkImport` and `@JkProject` annotation.
+Information about extra lib to add to classpath are located in the build classes, inside `@JkImport` and `@JkProject` annotation.
-To read this information, build definition files are parsed prior to be compiled in order to extract classpath from source code.
+This information is read by parsing java **source** files, prior they are compiled.

 ##### Libraries Located on Maven/Ivy Repository
 To add libraries from Maven/Ivy repository you need to annotate the build definition with `@JkImport`.
 This annotation takes an array of String as its default parameter so you can specify several dependencies.